Jan Lopez Wood Fellowship

 Applying to the Program

-The application is due on the first Friday of March.
-Use this guide to help you gather your application documents.
+The application is due on March 4, 2024.
+Use this guide to gather your application documents.
 Request these items two weeks prior to the deadline.

 A complete application consists of:

-• Current semester Course Progress Report for each 3-4 credit course you are enrolled in
+• Current semester Course Progress Report for each 3-4 credit course you are enrolled in.

-• Student Contract
+• Signed sample Student Contract.

-• Signed Sponsor Endorsement
+• Signed Sponsor Endorsement.

 • A 1000-word essay describing in detail your proposed project.
 Be sure to address the physical properties (medium, technique, format, etc.) and the conceptual dimensions (ideas, themes, concepts) of the work you would like to create.
 Also include a budget (not part of the word count limit) outlining how you expect to spend the portion of the fellowship devoted to project expenditures.
 Images or diagrams will usually be included as a component of the project proposal.